 Hiawatha is offering tennis lessons through Westfield Tennis Club.
 Sessions will be held at the tennis courts located in Guthridge.
 Please register at Hiawatha City Hall.

-The Hiawatha Tot-Lot, Playground, and Youth in Parks Programs are an exciting way for children to spend their summer.
+The Hiawatha Playground, and Programs are an exciting way for children to spend their summer.
 The Programs are used as a tool for children to make new friends, use their creativity in crafts and games, and be educated by local field trips.
 They will also learn how to work together on a community citizenship project.
 This is not meant to be a babysitting service but an opportunity for your child’s enrichment.

 Hiawatha continues to offer a variety of youth programs and events throughout the year.

 Hiawatha has 3 trails.
 Fay M. Clark Memorial Park - .7 miles; Tucker Park - .3 miles, and Guthridge Park - .8 miles for complete outer loop.
 You can also access the Cedar Valley Trail at Kainz Drive and Boyson Road.